 [ Promo cover shot of Hope Never Dies ]

 Finally, there’s Joe Biden, the fictional crime-fighter.
 A writer named Andrew Shaffer has penned a crime novel called Hope Never Dies, in which Joe joins up with his pal Barack to solve the murder of Joe’s favorite Amtrak conductor.
 I’ve read a few pages and it’s a well-written example of the light and fluffy crime genre.
 The following is from page 81: “I didn’t need a gun.
 I wanted a gun.
 Instead I pulled out my presidential Medal of Freedom.”
 I’m not aware of any connections between Shaffer and the Biden campaign or if Shaffer is writing a sequel.
 Maybe we’ll soon see Joe Biden, Vampire Hunter in which he teams up with George W. Bush.
 Donald Trump has exploited the overlap of pop culture and politics, so these days you never know.

 Joe Biden is a very personable, very savvy politician who has suffered a number of family tragedies; but so have too many African American families caught on the wrong side of his drive for power via crime-bills.
 The same goes for American and Iraqi families caught in the Iraq War.
 Connecting with someone like Bush might be forgivable with the proper atonement, but publicly sucking up to the man who gave us that needless cruel war for political reasons is a bad sign.
 Too often when a reform wave comes along, those of poor and modest means who were caught up in the politics and the hysteria that led to the need for reform don’t get the relief they deserve; the rhetoric totally ignores them in the practical realm.
-Their still caught in the vice’s grip, while the powerful people who dreamed it all up find a way to repackage themselves and go on to bigger and better things.
+They’re still caught in the vice’s grip, while the powerful people who dreamed it all up find a way to repackage themselves and go on to bigger and better things.
 That’s Joe Biden, crime-fighter from hell.
-I’ve worked on prison issues for 20 years and have had my dealings with legislators in Harrisburg, and I feel this in my gut all the time.
+I’ve worked on prison issues for over 20 years in Pennsylvania and have had enough fruitless engagements with legislators of both parties in Harrisburg that I feel this exasperation in my gut all the time.